Islington Square Project Details

 Hidden behind an Edwardian facade of a former postal sorting office, Islington Square has been over a decade and a half in the making after the plot was initially bought in 2003 by Developers Cain International.
 After years of careful planning and construction, the site is now complete and comprises of independent retail units, restaurants, galleries, event spaces, a cinema, and 263 new flats.

 The intention of the project was to bring variety back to the high street and as well as the boutique shops, unique retailers and events spaces this consideration was echoed in the choice of street furniture.
 A selection of our stone seating and planter elements have been supplied to the site that feature distinctive designs to stand out.

-The Up Bench is a sculptural and modular bench, manufactured from a binding compound of granite that has been bush hammered and treated against deterioration.
-Inslington Square features combined runs of Up benches that create snaking blocks of social seating.
+The Up Bench is a sculptural and modular seat, manufactured from High-Performance Concrete.
+Islington Square features combined runs of Up benches that create snaking blocks of social seating.